McCormick Hall Survival Guide

 West Tower – 1 kitchen per floor

 There is a dining hall on the first floor.
 All McCormick residents are required to purchase the dining plan which includes a set number of all-you-care-to-eat meals per week at any dining hall (Next House, Simmons, Baker, McCormick, Maseeh).
 McCormick Dining is open from 8am to 10am for breakfast and 5pm to 8pm for dinner.
-During the weekends, there is brunch from 10am to 1pm instead of breakfast.
+During the weekends and institute holidays, there is brunch from 10am to 1pm instead of breakfast.